 Senate Intelligence Committee releases final report on 2016 Russian interference

-The report detailed extensive contacts between Trump campaign chairman Paul Manafort and Konstantin Kilimnik, a Russian national who worked closely with Manafort for years.
-The report labeled Kilimnik a "Russian intelligence officer," and said Manafort, for reasons the committee could not determine, sought to "secretly share internal Campaign information with Kilimnik."
+The report, redacted in parts, detailed extensive contacts between Trump campaign chairman Paul Manafort and Konstantin Kilimnik, a Russian national who worked closely with Manafort for years.
+The report labeled Kilimnik a "Russian intelligence officer," and said Manafort, for reasons the committee could not determine, sought on numerous occasions to "secretly share internal Campaign information with Kilimnik."
 It also said the committee obtained "some information" linking Kilimnik to Russian intelligence services' efforts to hack and leak information to damage Hillary Clinton and the Democratic Party.

 Manafort was sentenced last March to a seven-year prison term for fraud charges that stemmed from the special counsel's investigation, though he was released to home confinement amid concerns over the coronavirus.

-The report also documents, in intricate detail, interactions between Trump associate Roger Stone and Wikileaks — which was at the time still considered a "journalistic entity" by the U.S. government rather than a hostile organization, the report notes — as Wikileaks timed and released hacked documents that were intended to be damaging to the Clinton campaign and the Democratic National Committee.
+The report also documented, in intricate detail, interactions between Trump associate Roger Stone and WikLleaks — which was at the time still considered a "journalistic entity" by the U.S. government rather than a hostile organization, the report noted — as WikiLeaks released concertedly timed, hacked documents that were intended to be damaging to the Clinton campaign and the Democratic National Committee.

 "WikiLeaks actively sought, and played, a key role in the Russian influence campaign and very likely knew it was assisting a Russian intelligence influence effort," the report said.
 "Trump and senior Campaign officials sought to obtain advance information about WikiLeaks's planned releases through Roger Stone."

-It says Mr. Trump "directed" campaign officials to stay in touch with Stone, who also made numerous phone calls to Mr. Trump personally throughout the spring of 2016, according to the report.
-Its authors describe the campaign as being "elated" by the news of WikiLeaks' planned releases, noting its senior officials appeared largely "indifferent to the significance of acquiring, promoting, or disseminating materials from a Russian intelligence services hack-and-leak campaign."
+It said Mr. Trump "directed" campaign officials to stay in touch with Stone, who also made numerous phone calls to Mr. Trump personally throughout the spring of 2016, according to the report.
+Its authors described the Trump campaign as being "elated" by the news of WikiLeaks' planned releases, noting its senior officials appeared largely "indifferent to the significance of acquiring, promoting, or disseminating materials from a Russian intelligence services hack-and-leak campaign."

 Stone was convicted in November of seven felony charges that stemmed from Mueller's investigation, and sentenced to 40 months in prison.
 Mr. Trump commuted Stone's sentence last month.
 In written answers provided to the special counsel, Mr. Trump denied having a recollection of conversations about WikiLeaks with Stone.

+Unlike the Mueller report, the Senate's volume explicitly avoided questions of criminality or the application of a standard of proof required by trials.
+Investigators said they referred any instances of potential criminal behavior to law enforcement while seeking to deliver "a factual record" to the American people about Russian interference in 2016.

+Released in April 2019, the Mueller report documented extensive interactions between Donald Trump's 2016 campaign and Russian operatives, but did not find that a criminal conspiracy existed between them.
+Six former Trump campaign associates were either indicted or convicted of crimes — mainly for lying to investigators — and more than two dozen Russian operatives were charged by the special counsel for engaging in election interference.
+Overall, Mueller's report resulted in 37 indictments or guilty pleas.

-In a statement accompanying the report's release on Tuesday, Republican Senator Marco Rubio, the committee's acting chairman, said investigators "found absolutely no evidence" that the Trump campaign "colluded" with the Russians, but said the committee did find "irrefutable evidence of Russian meddling."
+The Senate committee's report itself does not offer any meaningful treatment of, or explicit conclusion regarding, the subject of "collusion," a legally nebulous, politically charged term that once saw wide use.
+But the committee's acting chairman, Republican Senator Marco Rubio, said in an accompanying statement that the panel's investigators "found absolutely no evidence" that the Trump campaign "colluded" with the Russians.
+He said the committee did find "irrefutable evidence of Russian meddling."

+The Trump campaign, in a statement, likewise declared the report showed "no collusion" while decrying the "Russia Collusion Hoax" as "the greatest political scandal in the history of this country."

-Senator Mark Warner, the committee's vice chairman, noted in a statement that the report details "a breathtaking level of contacts between Trump officials and Russian government operatives that is a very real counterintelligence threat to our elections."
+Senator Mark Warner, the committee's vice chairman, avoided references to "collusion" but said the report details "a breathtaking level of contacts between Trump officials and Russian government operatives that is a very real counterintelligence threat to our elections."

 "This cannot happen again," the Virginia Democrat said.
 "As we head into the heat of the 2020 campaign season, I strongly urge campaigns, the executive branch, Congress and the American people to heed the lessons of this report in order to protect our democracy."

+In additional views appended to the report, other Democrats on the panel said the report "unambiguously shows that members of the Trump Campaign cooperated with Russian efforts to get Trump elected," and, pointing specifically to Manafort's interactions with Kilimnik, said "this is what collusion looks like."

+Committee Republicans — apart from the former chairman, Richard Burr, who did not sign on — said in their addendum that "the Russian government inappropriately meddled in our 2016 general election in many ways but then-Candidate Trump was not complicit."
+They also harshly criticized the FBI for "sloppy work and poor judgment," principally for its handling of information contained in the dossier compiled by former British intelligence officer Christopher Steele.

-The Senate committee's report covers much of the same territory as that of special counsel Robert Mueller's investigation, but is nearly five times as long as the comparable portion of the Mueller report.
-In a rare, wide-ranging interview in 2019, the committee's then-Chairman Richard Burr told CBS News he believed the committee had interviewed several witnesses outside of the scope of Mueller's inquiry.
+While the Senate committee's report covers much of the same territory as Mueller's investigation, it is nearly five times as long as the comparable portion of the special counsel's report.
+In a rare, wide-ranging interview in 2019, Burr told CBS News he believed the committee had interviewed several witnesses outside of the scope of Mueller's inquiry.

 On Tuesday, Burr said the threat of Russian interference in U.S. elections is "ongoing."